-Twenty undergraduate students from a large midwestern university who were enrolled in psychology courses participated in this study.
+Twenty undergraduate students from a large mid-western university who were enrolled in psychology courses participated in this study.
 They received course credit for their participation.
-There were 5 men and 15 women, ranging in age from 19 to 39 years (M=23.14).
-Nine students majored in a science field, 5 had undeclared majors, and the remaining 6 students majored in the humanities or in education.
+There were 5 males and 15 females.
+Their ages ranged from 19 to 39 (\underline{M} =23.14).
+Nine students majored in a science field, five had undeclared majors, and the remaining students majored in the humanities or education.
 All were native speakers of English.
-The groups for the two conditions had virtually equal ratios of men and women and similar proportions of participants majoring in science.
+The groups for the two conditions had virtually equal ratios of males and females, and similar proportions of participants majoring in science.